 For every effect, there is a cause.
 In other words, causes are inevitable for effects.
 If students want to excel in their writing mechanics, they can't afford to turn a blind eye to the cause-and-effect relationship in a complex sentence.
-Equipped with the general mentoring and specialist guidance required for grade five children to make tremendous accomplishments in this topic, our printable cause-and-effect worksheets help improve and master this important writing aspect for a lifetime.
+Equipped with the general mentoring and specialist guidance required for children in kindergarten through grade 5 to make tremendous and progressive accomplishments in this topic, our printable cause-and-effect worksheets help improve and master this important writing aspect for a lifetime.
+Practice some of these worksheets totally free of cost!

-With the help of this engaging and dynamic chart, kids get the gist of cause and effect, without being caught in the labyrinth of its technicalities.
+With the help of this engaging and dynamic chart, kindergarten and 1st grade kids get the gist of cause and effect, without being caught in the labyrinth of its technicalities.
 It defines, provides signal words and exemplifies the concept.

-Here's a matching exercise, where kids find out which effect is a logical result of the given cause, and match accordingly.
+Here's a matching exercise, where kids in grade 1 and grade 2 find out which effect is a logical result of the given cause, and match accordingly.
 Now, this is a great stride in the cause-effect journey!

 Together, a cause and an effect form a complex sentence.
 It's fun identifying the cause and effect in such a sentence.
-Equipped with plenty of practice to further the skill, this PDF is a compulsive print.
+Equipped with plenty of practice to further the skill of children in grade 3 and grade 4, this PDF is a compulsive print.

 As a dedicated and committed-to-quality teacher, you will like this coloring PDF worksheet.
-Students distinguish the cause and effect in a sentence, and color causes yellow and effects green.
+Students in 4th grade and 5th grade distinguish the cause and effect in a sentence, and color causes yellow and effects green.
 Fantastic, isn't it?

 Let children not cut corners with their cause-and-effect learning, and spend as much time as possible at it!
 Here, they read a number of sentences with causes, and write appropriate effects.